-This issue was raised in the OPC Review and cited again the ALRC Privacy Review.
-It was noted that the determinations may be of limited utility in resolving systemic issues.
-Further, the weakness of a determination under s 52 is that it "cannot require a respondent to do something or refrain from doing something unless the activity relates to matters raised by the complainant".
-The OPC Review recommended that the Privacy Act be amended to "expand the remedies available following a determination under section 52 to include giving the Privacy Commissioner power to require a respondent to take steps to prevent future harm arising from systemic issues".
-When organisations do not comply with directions due to constraints on enforcement powers available in the current privacy regime this:
+This issue was raised in the Office of the Privacy Commissioner (OPC) Review and cited again the Australian Law Reform Commission (ALRC) Privacy Review.
+It was noted that the determinations may be of limited utility in resolving systemic issues.46 Further, the weakness of a determination under section 52 is that it "cannot require a respondent to do something or refrain from doing something unless the activity relates to matters raised by the complainant."47 The OPC Review recommended that the Privacy Act be amended to "expand the remedies available following a determination under section 52 to include giving the Privacy Commissioner power to require a respondent to take steps to prevent future harm arising from systemic issues."48 When organisations do not comply with directions due to constraints on enforcement powers available in the current privacy regime this:

-"Devalues the privacy scheme and reduces the incentives for others to comply and also means that organisations that do comply do not receive the full benefit of their
+"Devalues the privacy scheme and reduces the incentives for others to comply and also means that organisations that do comply do not receive the full benefit of their conscientious behaviour in terms of level playing fields.
+Apparent lack of enforcement also discourages individuals from complaining."49